-The artisanal purse seine and beach seines are the main fishing gear used for the exploitation of small pelagics.
+The artisanal purse seine, encircling gillnets and beach seines are the main fishing gear used for the exploitation of small pelagics.
 There are two types of artisanal purse seine gear, and the difference is in the mesh size.
-The purse seine with a 25 mm mesh is locally called "watsa," while the one with a 10 mm mesh is called "poli".
+The purse seine with a 25 mm mesh is locally called "watsa," while the one with a 10mm mesh is called "poli".
 The beach seine has a mesh size of 10 mm and is common in Volta and Western Region, mainly along estuaries.
 Purse seines are operated from canoes ranging between 10 to 20 meters.
 There are over 3000 artisanal purse seine canoes and 900 beach seine canoes operating along the entire coast.

-Total landings have been in sharp decline since 2000, reaching their lowest level in 2015 at 19,608 tonnes (Figure 1).
-This represents 14% of the highest recorded landings of 1996 (138,955 tonnes).
-The average zero catch (vessel spending more than 20 hours searching for fish and returning with no catch) has increased.
-Preliminary estimates show more than 25% of vessels in Tema returned to harbor without catch.
-(Personal communication).
+Total landings have been in sharp decline since 2000, reaching their lowest level in 2016 at 19,608 tonnes (Figure 3).
+This represents 14% of the highest landings recorded in 1996 of 138,955 tonnes.
+The average zero catch (vessel spending more than 20 hours searching for fish and returning to port/landings site with no catch) has increased.
+Fishermen reported that in 2017, more than 25% of vessels in Tema returned to harbor without catch (Personal communication).